Status: Bill 18 received royal assent on June 26, 2020

 Ministry responsible: Justice and Solicitor General

-Bill 18, Corrections (Alberta Parole Board) Amendment Act, 2020 has been introduced to create an Alberta Parole Board to provide a fairer, faster and more responsible justice system that helps end the ‘revolving door’ that enables repeat offenders to target Albertans, particularly in rural areas.
+Bill 18: Corrections (Alberta Parole Board) Amendment Act, 2020 creates an Alberta Parole Board to provide a fairer, faster and more responsible justice system that helps end the ‘revolving door’ that enables repeat offenders to target Albertans, particularly in rural areas.

 - establish an Alberta Parole Board